 BACK

-Handling Tenants With Un-authorized Pets
+Handling Tenants With Unauthorized Pets

 If you rent to pet owners, then a pet policy is a key part of your lease agreement.

 A well-made pet policy protects the property, complies with insurance, and makes rules crystal clear for your tenants.
+And, if you don’t rent to pet owners, you won’t have to worry about a pet policy.

 However, whether you allow pets or not, you may find yourself with an unauthorized pet on your property at some point.
+These unauthorized pets are often found during inspections or as you’re driving by the property and notice something amiss.
+You must be prepared to deal with this situation.

 In this article, we’re going to talk about how to handle tenants with unauthorized pets.